 The main treatment for HELLP is to deliver your baby as soon as possible.
 This may have to be done before your due date.
 This means your baby may be born prematurely.
 Complications from HELLP can develop quickly, putting both you and your baby in danger.

 If you aren’t too sick, your doctor may wait a few days before delivering your baby.
 He or she can give you corticosteroid medicines.
 This will help the baby’s lungs develop faster before it is born.
 Other treatments you may receive in the hospital include:

 - A blood transfusion if you have severe bleeding.

 - High blood pressure medicines.

 - An infusion of magnesium sulfate to prevent seizures.

 Some women who have HELLP syndrome get very sick.
 Rarely, the illness can be fatal.
 Most women who have this illness start to get better a couple of days after their babies are born.

 Living with HELLP syndrome

-If you get diagnosed early, you will most likely be fine.
-If you don’t get treatment early, you may develop complications.
+If you are diagnosed early, you will likely be fine.
+Without early treatment, you may develop complications.
 These include:

 - Clotting problems that can lead to hemorrhage (excessive bleeding).